baldwindavid/convert_id/README.md

-# ConvertId
+# convert_id

-Detects a UUID or ULID and converts between those types.
+CLI tool that detects a UUID or ULID and converts between those types.

 ## Examples